There are three ways to get involved

 Do you have a special talent or interest in an area such as music, finance, fitness/nutrition, gardening, car maintenance, cooking, or any other teachable skill?
 Chances are, there is a resident of Safe Harbor interested in learning your craft.
 They just need a teacher!

 Our staff members work diligently each day in their own professional niches, supporting the residents, and strengthening the sustainability of Safe Harbor.
+Volunteers who help with office support give staff the time they need to focus on residents instead of on reception and paperwork.

 If you are trained in carpentry, electrical, plumbing, HVAC, or other contracting skills, we’d love to have your help when maintenance issues arise.